Thandokuhle19/Python-Week-2/README.md

 Function Scope:
 ~ In the previous section, we had discussed that *args and *kwargs, which were used to print out the arguments passed into a function.
-~ This allowed us to see a tuple and dictionary of the passed arguemens
+~ This allowed us to see a tuple and dictionary of the passed arguemens ~ A method called "locals" (locals())function allows us to access all the variables within a Python function without any asterisks.
+~ For example we will use the locals functions to print the output.
+So, let's call perform operation with the arguments one and two and specify that the operation is multiplication.